Dan J. Harkey

 Where Remote Work Stuck—and Where It Didn’t

 The adoption of remote work is uneven across industries and occupations.
 Understanding these variations is crucial for developing tailored strategies.
 Knowledge-intensive sectors—including professional, scientific, and technical services; information; and finance/insurance—saw remote shares leap by 30+ percentage points in 2021 and remain far above 2019 levels.
-In several detailed industries (e.g., computer systems design, data processing, publishing, and insurance carriers), a majority worked from home at the peak.
+In several detailed industries (e.g., computer systems design, data processing, publishing, and insurance carriers), a majority of workers were working from home at the peak.
 By contrast, production, on-site customer service, and hands-on roles remain predominantly in-person, reflecting the nature of the tasks.

 Productivity, Costs, and Labor Dynamics